David K. Israel: Musical composition

-During the summer of 2023, Mr. Israel worked with choreographer and dancer, Melissa Toogood, to create a new work for the Vail Dance Festival.
-Entitled, Willed to the Next Corner, the piece was premiered with Sara Mearns, Miriam Miller, India Bradley and Toogood with the score premiered by Brooklyn Rider.
+During the summer of 2023, Israel worked with choreographer and dancer, Melissa Toogood, to create a new work for the Vail Dance Festival.
+Willed to the Next Corner, premiered with Sara Mearns, Miriam Miller, India Bradley and Toogood, and the score was performed by Brooklyn Rider.

-He has most recently been commissioned by The Colburn School to create a new work with choreographer and dancer, Janie Taylor.
-The piece, Contour and Flight, is set to premiere in 2023.
-A teaser video was released by the school in December.
+He was also commissioned by the Colburn School to create a new work with choreographer and dancer, Janie Taylor.
+The piece, Contour and Flight, premiered in 2023.